EBS-C merges key Army resource planning systems into one

 |0

-This work, EBS-C merges key Army resource planning systems into one, by Shawn Eldridge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EBS-C merges key Army resource planning systems into one, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.